Connect Your Cloud Account

 -

-Then create a Service Principal for env0 to be able to deploy your terraform stack:
+Create a Service Principal for env0 to deploy your terraform stack:

 az ad sp create-for-rbac -n "${name-of-your-choice}"